Transdimensional Transformation based Markov Chain Monte Carlo: TTMCMC for updating the dimension and the parameters in a single block using deterministic transformations of a single random variable

-\item Independence of the acceptance ratio of the proposal density $\varrho$ has pleasing consequences for TTMCMC in the sense that the possible bias in the acceptance probabilities of birth and death moves due to involvement of $\varrho$ is absent.
+\item Independence of the acceptance ratio of the proposal density $\varrho$ has pleasing consequences for TTMCMC in the sense that for any finite TTMCMC sample (which is always the case in practice), the possible bias in the acceptance probabilities of birth and death moves due to involvement of $\varrho$ is absent.
 Since for RJMCMC this is not the case, the performance may be seriously affected.
 For instance, if $\varrho$ is strictly bounded above by $1$, then the birth move will have significantly greater acceptance probability than the death move.
-The advantage and disadvantage of TTMCMC and RJMCMC in this regard are clearly reflected in the applications reported in Section \ref{sec:applications}. \item In the acceptance probabilities, $\dfrac{P_{(j)}(\bz^c)}{P_{(j)}(\bz)}=1$ and $\dfrac{P_{(j,j')}(\bz^c)}{P_{(j,j')}(\bz)}=1$ if $p_i=q_i$ for each $i$, resulting in simplification of the acceptance ratio computation.
+The advantage of TTMCMC and disadvantage of RJMCMC in this regard are clearly reflected in all our experiments that we report in this article. \item In the acceptance probabilities, $\dfrac{P_{(j)}(\bz^c)}{P_{(j)}(\bz)}=1$ and $\dfrac{P_{(j,j')}(\bz^c)}{P_{(j,j')}(\bz)}=1$ if $p_i=q_i$ for each $i$.
+This results in simplification of the acceptance ratio computation.
 The birth, death and the no-change probabilities given by $w_{b,k}$, $w_{d,k}$ and $w_{nc,k}$ can also be chosen to be equal for every $k>1$, which will result in further simplification of the computation of the acceptance ratio.

+\item In our algorithm, the new variables created from one variable are never ``necessarily adjacent".
+Even in the case of adjacency, our method does absolutely fine; indeed, for the death step, we only need to have appropriate positive probability of selecting the two variables for combining them into one (or deleting one) such that the detailed balance holds.
+Specifically, suppose that we create adjacent variables in the birth move.
+Then, in the corresponding death move we will choose adjacent pairs with appropriate probability and combine them into one.
+Alternatively, one may select two variables, but should reject the entire death move if the selected variables are not adjacent.
+In fact, the issue of adjacency is nothing specific to TTMCMC, and can be handled by RJMCMC as well as by TTMCMC.

 \end{itemize}